 What is the difference between trichomes and root hairs?

-Trichomes fall into two categories: glandular and nonglandular.
+Trichomes fall into two categories: glandularand non-glandular.
 Only glandular trichomes produce cannabinoids.
 Nonglandular trichomes are called cystoliths and serve primarily as a defense mechanism for the plant by impaling small insects.
-Glandular trichomes can be further separated into three categories:
+Glandular trichomes can be further separated into three categories, as outlined below.

 Bulbous trichomes are tiny bulbs that dot the surface of the plant.
 They cannot be seen without a microscope.
-While their production of cannabinoids is still in question, they add a crystal-like sheen to the cannabis plant and add to the stickiness of the flower.
-Bulbous trichomes are not specific to any particular area of the plant; they are evenly distributed throughout its surface.
+While their production of cannabinoids is still in question, they add a crystal-like sheen to the cannabis plant and contribute to the stickiness of the flower.
+Bulbous trichomes are evenly distributed throughout the plant's surface.

-Capitate-sessile trichomes are more abundant than bulbous trichomes, but still typically only visible with the aid of a microscope.
-Like bulbous trichomes, capitate-sessile trichomes have large bulbs with more a classic mushroom structure.
+Capitate-sessile trichomes are also only visible with a microscope but they are more abundant than bulbous trichomes.
+They have large bulbs with a classic mushroom-like shape.
 They also have secretory cells at the base, which initiate cannabinoid and terpene biosynthesis.
-This type of trichome is primarily found on the underside of the sugar and fan leaves.
+Capitate-sessile are the trichomes found primarily on the underside of the sugar and fan leaves.

 Capitate-stalked trichomes are shaped like mushrooms and contain a large bulb at the head of a stalk.
-The bulb contains secretory cells at its base, and nutrients are transferred to the head through the multicellular stalk.
+The bulb on the end of capitate-stalked trichomes contains secretory cells at its base, and nutrients are transferred to the trichome head through the multicellular stalk.
 Before they fully form, capitate-stalked trichomes look identical to sessile trichomes.
 They are the largest and most abundant trichomes in cannabis, and their shape is most familiar to consumers because they can be easily seen with the naked eye.
-The stalked trichome is primarily found on the surface of cannabis flowers and rarely seen on sugar or fan leaves.
+Capitate-stalked trichomes are primarily found on the surface of cannabis flowers and are rarely seen on fan or sugar leaves.

-Cannabis concentrates isolate and accumulate the plant's desirable compounds from its trichome glands.
-The two modes of separating trichomes from the cannabis plant are physical separation and chemical extraction.
+Cannabis concentrates harvest the plant's desirable compounds from its trichome glands.
+There are several different extraction techniques available to producers, but the two primary modes of separating trichomes from the cannabis plant material are physical separation and chemical extraction.

 Physical separation, also known as mechanical separation, involves breaking and removing trichomes from plant material via a physical action such as shaking or pressing.
 Think of it like shaking a fruit tree to release the ripe fruit.
-Dry sift or kief, for example, is made by shaking cured cannabis through a series of screens in specific sizes to ensure nothing but trichome glands make it into the final product.
+Dry sift, kief, and bubble hash are examples of physical separation.
+These concentrates are all made by shaking cured cannabis through a series of increasingly finer screens to ensure nothing but trichome glands make it into the final product.

-Chemical extraction, also known as solvent-based extraction, utilizes a chemical solvent to dissolve the trichomes from the plant.
-Solvent-based extraction is the most efficient method in the removal of trichomes from the cannabis plant and is the preferred method for the commercial cannabis industry.
+Chemical extraction, also known as solvent-based extraction, utilizes a chemical solvent to dissolve the trichomes, separating them from the plant.
+Solvent-based extraction is the most efficient method for removing trichomes from the cannabis plant and it's preferred by commercial concentrate producers.